 Autophagy is frequently considered a cell survival mechanism.
 Autophagy is augmented in response to nutritional limitation and cell stress to preserve the cell and maintain homeostasis.

 Autophagy facilitates the elimination of protein aggregates and numerous studies indicate that autophagy may have a role in various human diseases, including cancer, neurodegeneration, and others.
-These are age-related illnesses, and aging is connected with the buildup of metabolic byproducts, cell damage, and poor degradative machinery.
+These are age-related illnesses, and aging relates to the buildup of metabolic byproducts, cell damage, and poor degradative machinery.

 Autophagy is essential for neuroprotection in several neurodegenerative disease models, including Alzheimer’s and Huntington’s disease.
 Additionally, research shows that mitochondrial autophagy plays a critical role in Parkinson’s disease pathogenesis.